elmbridge/curriculum/The Basic Building Blocks of Elm.md

 ### <input type="checkbox"> Step 5

-Just like Ruby has hashes and JavaScript has objects, Elm has **records** to store name-value pairs.
-Unlike those other languages, though, Elm treats the fields of records as immutable.
-Once a record has been defined, you cannot add or remove its fields, or change the type of a field.
+Just like JavaScript has objects to store name-value pairs, Elm has **records**.
+Unlike JavaScript's objects, though, Elm treats the structure of a record as immutable.
+Once a record has been defined, you cannot add or remove a field, or change the type of a field.

 Unlike strings and lists, records are a special data type that have a special syntax for getting and setting values.
 You can create a record like this: